GateNLP/wpextract/README.md

 WordPress Site Extractor is currently not available from PyPI, but can instead be installed from a prebuilt wheel.

 1. Go to the [latest release](https://github.com/GateNLP/wordpress-site-extractor/releases/latest) and download the `.whl` file
-2. Create a new Python 3.8 virtual environment
+2. Create a new Python 3.9 or greater virtual environment
 3. Install the package with `pip install /path/to/wp_site_extractor-x.y.z-py3-none-any.whl`
 4. Run with the `wpextract` command